 - ▶ The work presented by the candidate was hesitant, lacked audibility, clarity and/or accuracy.
-There was little or no attempt to use physical skills within the space and limited communication between the candidates. - The candidate demonstrated little or no understanding of the material in the performance. - There was little or no awareness of audience. - ▶ The candidate communicated little or no understanding of the material in the reflection.
+There was little or no attempt to use physical skills within the space, and limited communication between the candidates. - The candidate demonstrated little or no understanding of the material in the performance. - There was little or no awareness of audience. - ▶ The candidate communicated little or no understanding of the material in the reflection.

 EXAM REQUIREMENTS FURTHER INFORMATION MARKS Task 1: Performance The candidates perform ONE duologue from memory. (maximum time: 6 minutes) The duologue can come from a published play, book of duologues, be adapted from a novel, or devised.
-Full details of how to prepare for this task are on pages 96-98.
-80 Task 2: Reflection The candidates demonstrate their knowledge and understanding of the performance material and processes through a prepared reflection. (maximum time: 4 minutes) Full details of how to prepare for this task and the set questions are on pages 85-95.
-20
+For full details on how to prepare for this task, see Section 15: Exam guidance: Performance tasks.
+80 Task 2: Reflection The candidates demonstrate their knowledge and understanding of the performance material and processes through a prepared reflection. (maximum time: 4 minutes) For full details on how to prepare for this task and the set questions, see Sections 11-13: Reflection task.
+20 burning the exami, the canadates will.
 Perform audibly, clearly and accurately Demonstrate variations in pace, pitch and volume to create character and support narrative Demonstrate the ability to use physicality and space to create character and support narrative Technical skills Demonstrate and communicate understanding of the material and a connection with character Engagement with the material Demonstrate a competent shared performance with an awareness of audience Performance & audience awareness

 - ▶ The work presented by the candidate was audible, clear and accurate throughout.
 There was good use of vocal and physical skills within the space to support characterisation and/or narrative.
-There was a secure communication between the candidates. - ▶ The candidate demonstrated a clear understanding of the material in the performance and of how the characters relate to each other. - ▶ There was a consistent awareness of audience and a good level of confidence in delivering a shared performance throughout. - ▶ The candidate reflected on the work with some confidence, communicating a clear understanding of the material and of how the characters relate to each other.
+There was a secure communication between the candidates. - ▶ The candidate demonstrated a clear understanding of the material in the performance and of how the characters relate to each other. - ▶ There was a consistent awareness of audience and a good level of confidence in delivering a shared performance throughout. - The candidate reflected on the work with some confidence, communicating a clear understanding of the material and of how the characters relate to each other.